 Factoring in delivery costs

 If you’ve already worked with third-party delivery before, you’ll be familiar with the same dilemma that troubles so many other business owners in the industry: while companies like Uber Eats and DoorDash have helped bring more demand to restaurants, having to pay up to 30% in fees is going to eat into your profit margin, and it’s even driven some restaurants to failure.

-This is why we recommend finding an integrated restaurant management system that allows you to create your own website, and use it alongside third-party deliveries.
+This is why we recommend finding an integrated restaurant POS software that allows you to create your own website, and use it alongside third-party deliveries.
 This way, you can get the ball rolling with the help of these big platforms, and once you’ve established a strong client base, transition towards a more independent business model.

 Managing the visibility of your restaurant

 The most obvious downside is that you won’t get any of the traffic that comes with having an inviting storefront, a good location on a busy street, or just having the smell of your delicious food luring customers in.

 But besides having to make up for the lack of a physical location, you’ll find that for ghost restaurants it’s doubly important to establish a solid online presence.
 You’ll have to double down on social media promotion, addressing negative reviews and encouraging customers to leave you new reviews if you want to stay relevant.